muratk3n/thirdwave/en/README.md

 The battery is a circus monkey.
 It does only one thing well, its circus trick, but does play well in an ecosystem efficiently, effectively.
-We will get stuck in many aspects, not to mention usher in World War 3 on lithium.
+If used, we will be stuck, not to mention usher in World War 3 on lithium.

 ---